python-poetry/poetry/docs/faq.md

 will be much faster.
 {{% /note %}}

-### Why are unbound version constraints a bad idea?
+### Are unbound version constraints a bad idea?

 A version constraint without an upper bound such as `*` or `>=3.4` will allow updates to any future version of the dependency.
 This includes major versions breaking backward compatibility.

 Once a release of your package is published, you cannot tweak its dependencies anymore in case a dependency breaks BC – you have to do a new release but the previous one stays broken.
+(Users can still work around the broken dependency by restricting it by themselves.)

-The only good alternative is to define an upper bound on your constraints, which you can increase in a new release after testing that your package is compatible with the new major version of your dependency.
+To avoid such issues you can define an upper bound on your constraints, which you can increase in a new release after testing that your package is compatible with the new major version of your dependency.

-For example instead of using `>=3.4` you should use `^3.4` which allows all versions `<4.0`.
+For example instead of using `>=3.4` you can use `^3.4` which allows all versions `<4.0`.
 The `^` operator works very well with libraries following [semantic versioning](https://semver.org).

+However, when defining an upper bound, users of your package are not able to update a dependency beyond the upper bound even if it does not break anything and is fully compatible with your package.
+You have to release a new version of your package with an increased upper bound first.

+If your package will be used as a library in other packages, it might be better to avoid upper bounds and thus unnecessary dependency conflicts (unless you already know for sure that the next release of the dependency will break your package).
+If your package will be used as an application, it might be worth to define an upper bound.

 ### Is tox supported?